/ terms

 The extension is provided as is, with no warranty of any kind.
 Voice recognition makes mistakes.
 Page automation makes mistakes.
 Models change.
 Sites change.
 Things will go wrong sometimes.

-To the maximum extent allowed by law, we are not liable for any damages arising from your use of the extension, including any actions it takes on your behalf or any costs incurred with OpenAI.
+To the maximum extent allowed by law, we are not liable for any damages arising from your use of the extension or any actions it takes on your behalf.

 Open source, third parties